Multivariate Analytic Combinatorics for Cost Constrained Channels: Introduction

 We next give a brief sketch of the technical underpinnings of our results.
+Formal definitions of some of the terms used are provided in~Section~\ref{sec:preliminaries}.

-{\bf Spectral analysis of channel graphs.} Central to our analysis is a set of new results about a strongly-connected graph $G$.
-These results then illuminate properties of the spectral radius $\rho_G(x)$ of the cost-enumerator matrix $\bP_G(x)$.
-We highlight two graph properties that we use, namely, \textit{cost-diversity} and \textit{cost-periodicity}.
+\paragraph{Spectral analysis of channel graphs} Central to our analysis is a set of new results about a strongly-connected graph $G$.
+These results illuminate properties of the spectral radius $\rho_G(x)$ of the cost-enumerator matrix $\ve{P}_G(x)$, which reflects the edge connections and edge costs in $G$.
+We highlight two graph properties that play a key role in our analysis, \emph{cost diversity} and \emph{cost periodicity}.
 A cost-diverse graph has at least one pair of equal-length paths with different costs that connect the same pair of vertices.
-In a cost-periodic graph, for each pair of vertices, the costs of all connecting paths of the same length are congruent modulo a fixed integer.
-We show that cost periodicity is equivalent to a useful formulation of the edge cost function called a \textit{periodic coboundary condition}.
-Then, we use these definitions to prove structural properties of the eigenvalues of $\bP_G(x)$ on the complex unit circle and log-convexity properties of the spectral radius.
-We also show that the complement of cost-diverse graphs, namely \textit{cost-uniform} graphs, plays a role in our characterization of costly constrained channels.
+In a cost-periodic graph, for each pair of vertices the costs of all connecting paths of the same length are congruent modulo a fixed integer.
+We show that cost periodicity is equivalent to a useful formulation of the edge cost function called a \emph{periodic coboundary condition}.
+Then, we use these definitions to prove structural properties of the eigenvalues of $\ve{P}_G(x)$ on the complex unit circle and log-convexity properties of the spectral radius.
+We also show that the complement of cost-diverse graphs, namely \emph{cost-uniform} graphs, plays a role in our characterization of costly constrained channels.

-{\bf Generating functions and singularity analysis for cost-diverse graphs.} We define a generating function $ \bF_G(x,y)$ whose coefficients encode information about the number of paths of given length and cost emanating from vertices of $G$.
+\paragraph{Generating functions and singularity analysis for cost-diverse graphs} We define a generating function $\ve{F}_G(x,y)$ whose coefficients encode information about the number of paths of given length $n$ and cost $t$ emanating from vertices of $G$, denoted $N(t,n)$.
 For a cost constraint $W$, we let $\alpha=W^{-1}$.
-To study the asymptotics of $N(t, \lfloor \alpha t \rfloor)$ with the methods of ACSV, we use the previously derived properties of the spectral radius of $\bP_G(x)$ to characterize the singularities of $\bF_G(x,y)$.
-We first determine the set of \textit{minimal} singularities.
-For a cost-diverse graph, we further identify those singular points that are \textit{smooth}, satisfy the \textit{critical equation} for $\alpha$, and are \textit{non-degenerate}.
+To study the asymptotics of $N(t, \lfloor \alpha t \rfloor)$ with the methods of ACSV, we use the previously derived properties of the spectral radius of $\ve{P}_G(x)$ to characterize the singularities of $\ve{F}_G(x,y)$.
+We first determine the set of \emph{minimal} singularities.
+For a cost-diverse graph, we further identify those singular points that are \emph{smooth}, satisfy the \emph{critical equation} for $\alpha$, and are \emph{nondegenerate}.